A Few-Shot Semantic Parser for Wizard-of-Oz Dialogues with the Precise ThingTalk Representation: Evaluation

+\dTT is designed to precisely cover the semantics of Wizard-of-Oz dialogues.
+We first observe that \dTT captures the semantics of the sentences well: it can represent the validation set in its entirety, and 99.8\% of the user utterances and 97.6\% of the agent utterances in the test set are representable.
+Overall, that comprises 97.7\% of the test turns. \dTT cannot represent, for example, out-of-domain questions, questions that cannot be answered using the given database, and agent utterances such as asking the users to wait.

+User utterances in the test set that cannot be represented are simply counted as errors, while agent utterances that cannot be represented as marked with a single ``invalid'' dialogue act, which is given as input to the neural model.
+The model can choose to ignore the invalid dialogue act and attempt to predict the correct user state regardless.

-\subsection{Accuracy on the MultiWOZ 2.4 Test Set}
+\subsection{Accuracy on the MultiWOZ 3.0 Test Set}

-Our first experiment evaluates how well our \ctxnlu model can understand the user utterances in the MultiWOZ 2.4 dataset.
-We measure the \textit{exact match accuracy}, which requires the predicted user state to identically match the user state in the test set.
-We also measure the \textit{slot accuracy}, which requires the slots provided by the user in the predicted user state to match the annotation, ignoring the operators in the logical form, the requested slots, and the dialogue act.
-In CSP, we measure both accuracies turn-by-turn, assuming the gold context as input.
-We also introduce a new \textit{dialogue accuracy} metric, which requires predicting the correct state for {\em all} the previous and current turns of a given dialogue.
+Our first experiment evaluates how well our \ctxnlu model can understand the user utterances in the MultiWOZ 3.0 dataset on four metrics. \\ {\bf Exact match accuracy} requires the predicted user state to identically match the annotation. \\ {\bf Slot accuracy} requires the slots provided by the user in the predicted user state to match the annotation, ignoring comparison operators, requested slots, and the dialogue act. \\ {\bf Turn-by-turn accuracy} assumes that the gold dialogue up to the current turn is available as input.\\ {\bf Dialogue accuracy} requires predicting the correct state for {\em all} the previous and current turns of a given dialogue.
 This is a challenging but meaningful metric because in practice, once the model fails, the conversation diverges from the WOZ dialogue.

-We first train our \ctxnlu model on the combination of Synthesized and Paraphrased training sets, fine-tune it on the Few-Shot training set, and fine-tune it again on the Self-Trained training set.
-The results in Table~\ref{table:main-results} show that our model achieves a 78.1\% turn-by-turn accuracy and 44.7\% dialogue accuracy, demonstrating that it is an effective approach to understand dialogues in MultiWOZ.
-Our training strategy improves over training with just few-shot by 4.2\% turn-by-turn, and 8.8\% for dialogue accuracy, while using the same amount of manually annotated data.
+We train our \ctxnlu model on the combination of Synthesized and Paraphrased sets, fine-tune it on the Few-Shot training set, and fine-tune it again on the Self-Trained set.
+Our model achieves a 79.2\% turn-by-turn accuracy and 44.1\% dialogue accuracy in exact match (Table~\ref{table:main-results}).

+To understand the role of synthesized data, we removed all synthesized data, and train with only the manually annotated few-shot data.
+The synthesized data improves the turn-by-turn exact match accuracy by 5.5\% and the dialogue exact match accuracy by 8.4\%.
+This shows that the low-cost automatically generated training data is effective.